Package of measures in connection with the coronavirus situation

-- NAV has its own scheme for self-employed and freelancers (in Norwegian only)
+- NAV provides its own compensation scheme for self-employed persons and freelancers

 Salary compensation to bring back laid off employees

 Employers that bring back their laid off employees may be paid an amount per employee for the months October, November and December 2020.
 The application form for these months will be available in February 2021.

-The scheme applies to employers such as self-employed persons and businesses (ENK), private limited companies (AS), non-profit organisations and foundations that have laid off employees as a result of the coronavirus situation.
+The scheme applies to employers that are self-employed persons and businesses (ENK), private limited companies (AS), non-profit organisations and foundations, and that have laid off employees as a result of the coronavirus situation.
 You may use this scheme independently of other schemes.

 Act and regulation